RVCC-IDMX/about-me-kndi9/README.md

 ## Navigation Bar
 We learned how to make a hamburger menu navigation bar in mobile and have it integrate into the header on desktop.

-This serves to smoothly traverse to sections of the code such as bio, gallery, blog, and contact me informatoin.
+This serves to smoothly traverse to sections of the code such as bio, gallery, blog, and contact me information.

 ## Biography